EngXcel

 Curfew

-All unaccompanied 16-17 year olds must abide by a curfew.
-This curfew will be 22:00, unless an earlier one has been requested by the parent/guardian.
+All 12-17 year-old students on our Group Stay courses must abide by a curfew.
+This curfew is chosen by the group leader ahead of the trip and communicated to students, hosts and staff.
 Hosts are informed of the curfew, and will let the school know if the student has missed it.
 EngXcel may also perform random checks with the hosts to make sure the student is home on time.

 Accommodation & transfers